RangeWater Turns Environmentally-Friendly “Fractured Condo” into Award-Winning, Financially-Successful Apartments

 The Work: The firm acquired the remaining 222 unsold units in bulk from the banks.
 Converting them to apartments required sensitive negotiations with multiple financial institutions, the master developer, two condominium associations, government entities and others.

 Results: The community was fully-leased in only six months, half the projected timeframe, at higher-than expected rents.
 One lifestyle publication named it Nashville’s best new rental community.
-Pollack Shores sold the property at core pricing in 18 months to a national real estate investment fund.
+RangeWater sold the property at core pricing in 18 months to a national real estate investment fund.